aws/random-cut-forest-by-aws/Java/RELEASING.md

 The release process is run by a release manager volunteering from amongst the maintainers.

-1. Create a PR to bump version to desired release candidate (e.g. 3.0.0)
+1. Create a PR to bump version to desired release candidate (e.g. 3.0.0).
-2. Click run on the maven-release workflow in Github Actions which uploads the artifacts to our staging repository, creates a new tag, and a new Github release
+2. Click run on the maven-release workflow in Github Actions which uploads the artifacts to our staging repository, creates a new tag, and a new Github release.
-3. Login into the nexus staging repositor , verify artifact was signed succesfully and click release to officially push to maven central.
+3. Login into the nexus staging repository, verify artifact was signed successfully and click release to officially push to maven central.